You can make your home horrifying with these handy tips this Halloween, to avoid any costly repairs afterwards

-Four trusted ways to trim up for Halloween without damaging your home
+Four ways to decorate your home for Halloween without causing costly damage

 As spiders’ webs, ghoulish garlands and spooky lanterns appear inside and outside homes ahead of Halloween, don’t let the excitement of trimming up the house leave you in shock and counting the cost later.